Alchemist-X/howcryptoworksbook/Chapter_02_Ethereum_Ecosystem.md

 ### Proof-of-Stake Transition

-The culmination of years of research, **The Merge**, was the landmark hard fork that transitioned Ethereum from an energy-intensive Proof-of-Work (PoW) consensus mechanism to an efficient **Proof-of-Stake (PoS)** system.
+The culmination of years of research, **The Merge** (15 Sep 2022), was the landmark hard fork that transitioned Ethereum from an energy-intensive Proof-of-Work (PoW) consensus mechanism to an efficient **Proof-of-Stake (PoS)** system.
 This event, which occurred with the **Paris upgrade** on September 15, 2022, formally combined the original execution layer (handling transactions) with the new consensus layer, the **Beacon Chain**.

 This shift replaced energy-intensive mining with **staking**, where validators lock up ETH as collateral to secure the network.
 In exchange for proposing and validating blocks honestly, they earn rewards.
 This transition reduced Ethereum's energy consumption by over 99.9% and paved the way for future scalability upgrades.

 ### Finality and Validator Mechanics

 In Ethereum's PoS system, time is organized into **slots** (12 seconds) and **epochs** (32 slots, or ~6.4 minutes).
 In each slot, a validator is chosen to propose a block while others attest to its validity.
-A block achieves **economic finality**—meaning it's irreversible without a massive economic penalty—after approximately 2 epochs (~12.8 minutes), once a supermajority of validators has attested to it.
+Checkpoints become **justified** when they receive a supermajority of attestations in an epoch, and become **finalized** in the subsequent epoch when a second supermajority confirms the justification.
+A block achieves **economic finality**—meaning it is irreversible without a massive economic penalty—after approximately 2 epochs (~12.8 minutes) under normal network conditions.

 To participate, a user must stake **32 ETH** to run a validator node.
 While more can be staked in a single address, rewards are calculated based on a max effective balance of 32 ETH per validator.
 This design encourages decentralization by motivating stakers to run multiple validators rather than consolidating stake into a single, oversized one.
+Consensus-layer objects (blocks, attestations, state) use **SSZ** as the canonical serialization format, while the execution layer continues to use **RLP** for transactions and receipts.

 To manage attestations from thousands of validators efficiently, Ethereum uses the **BLS signature scheme**, which allows thousands of individual signatures to be aggregated into a single, compact signature that is cheap to verify on-chain.
 This system is secured by **slashing protection**, where validators who act maliciously (e.g., attest to conflicting blocks) face a severe penalty, potentially losing their entire stake.

-Fork choice uses **LMD-GHOST** with **Casper FFG finality**; **inactivity leaks** penalize offline validators during major partitions. **Withdrawals** (partial and full) are enabled to the execution layer, and light clients follow the chain via **sync committees**.
+Fork choice uses **LMD-GHOST** with **Casper FFG finality**. **Slashing** protects against provable safety violations (e.g., double proposals or conflicting attestations) by destroying a portion of a validator's stake and ejecting them. **Inactivity leaks** protect liveness during extended partitions or mass outages by gradually reducing the balances of inactive validators so that the active set can finalize. **Withdrawals** (partial and full) are enabled to the execution layer, and light clients follow the chain via **sync committees**.

 ### Restaking and Shared Security